i1zco/wishlist-member-vuln-analysis/README.md

 ## 📄 Overview

-This repository contains a detailed analysis of an **Arbitrary File Write** vulnerability discovered in the **Wishlist Member** plugin for WordPress.
+This repository contains a detailed analysis of an **Unauthenticated Arbitrary File Write** vulnerability discovered in the **Wishlist Member** plugin for WordPress.

 - **Affected Versions**: Version `3.25.1` and all earlier versions (i.e., `<= 3.25.1`)
 - **Severity**: High – this issue could lead to **Remote Code Execution (RCE)** if exploited.